Inside Air France First Class 2025: My Firsthand Review & Booking Secrets

 Baggage Allowance with Air France First Class

-If you’re a Flying Blue Gold, Silver, or Platinum member, or a SkyTeam Elite Plus member, you get to check an additional bag.
-That’s a bonus for frequent flyers.
+If you’re Flying Blue Gold, Silver, or Platinum, or SkyTeam Elite Plus, you get one additional checked bag.
+So that’s potentially four bags total, which is honestly overkill for most trips.

 There are plenty of luggage benefits when flying with Air France La Première.